 of your body.

-Incorporating movement exploration into your massage does sacrifice some table time, but trust us, it’s worth it!
+Incorporating movement exploration into your massage does sacrifice some table time, but trust me, it’s worth it!

 Heather taps in to her knowledge from Yoga Teacher and Yoga Therapist training to broaden her approach to the assessment and homecare components of a massage therapy appointment.